thingsboard/thingsboard.github.io/docs/user-guide/ui/advanced-data-key-configuration.md

 vertical-axis-1:
     0:
         image: /images/user-guide/widgets/advanced-data-key/vertical-axis-1-ce.png
-        title: 'Enable the “Remove Data Key From Legend” option to prevent the selected key from being displayed in the legend;'
+        title: 'Enable the "Show separate axis" option to display a separate axis for this data key.
+For this axis, you can set your own title, minimum and maximum values of the scale, specify the number of decimal places, and the step size between ticks on the vertical axis.'
     1:
         image: /images/user-guide/widgets/advanced-data-key/vertical-axis-2-ce.png
-        title: 'The data key from the legend has been removed.'
+        title: ''

 vertical-axis-2:
     0: